8 simple ways to save money

 - Down payment on a home or a

 - Your child’s education

-*If you’re saving for retirement or your child’s education, consider putting that money into an investment account such as an IRA or a 529 plan.
+If you’re saving for retirement or your child’s education, consider putting that money into an investment account such as an IRA or 529 plan.
 While investments come with risks and can lose money, they also create the opportunity for compounded returns if you plan for an event far in advance.
-More details in step No. 6 below.
+See step No. 6 for more details.

 Decide on your priorities

-After your expenses and income, your goals are likely to have the biggest impact on how you save money.
+After your expenses and income, your goals are likely to have the biggest impact on how you allocate your savings.
 Be sure to remember long-term goals—it’s important that planning for retirement doesn’t take a back seat to shorter-term needs.
-Prioritizing goals can give you a clear idea of where to start saving.
-For example, if you know you’re going to need to replace your car in the near future, you could start putting money away for one.
+Learn how to prioritize your savings goals so you have a clear idea of where to start saving.
+For example, if you know you’re going to need to replace your car in the near future, you could start putting money away for one now.